goravel/docs/ORM/relationships.md

 }
 ```

-Orm determines the foreign key of the relationship based on the parent model name.
-In this case, the `Phone` model is automatically assumed to have a `UserID` foreign key.
-If you want to override this convention, you can add `foreignKey` Tag to the `Phone` field in `User` model(Other relationships are similar):
+When using `Orm`, it automatically assigns the foreign key to the relationship based on the parent model name.
+For instance, the `Phone` model is assumed to have a `UserID` foreign key by default.
+However, if you wish to change this convention, you can add a `foreignKey` tag to the `Phone` field in `User` model.
+(This also applies to other relationships.)

 ```go
 type User struct {